lsieun/lsieun.github.io/_java-asm-02/opcode-return.md

 [empty]
 ```

 The current method must have return type `void`.
-If no exception is thrown, **any values on the operand stack of the current frame are discarded.**
+- If no exception is thrown, **any values on the operand stack of the current frame are discarded.**
+- The interpreter then returns control to the invoker of the method, reinstating the frame of the invoker.

 ## return primitive type